jbequ5/Hydrogen/Appendices/E.md

+# Appendix E: Local Development Environment

+**Purpose:** This document specifies the complete local development stack for Hydrogen subnet development and testing.
+It includes Docker Compose stack for all services, Dockerfiles for each service, initialization scripts, test data generation, and quick-start commands.
+This enables developers to run the entire Hydrogen subnet locally for development and testing.

 ---

-# Appendix E: Local Development Environment
+# Appendix E: Local Development Environment v2.1

-**Complete local development stack for Hydrogen subnet development and testing.**

 ---